robertu94/robertu94.github.io/_posts/2019-07-01-learning-to-learn-writing.markdown

 + Avoid unnecessary notation and terminology.
 Notion and terminology are powerful in that they allow us to allow us to concisely represent a specific concept.
 However, the average human brain can only [manage 7±2 things at a time](http://www.musanim.com/miller1956/).
 Each term that the author introduces increases the required mental bandwidth to understand the paper.
 + If you use notation and terminology, use it consistently.
 Inconsistent notation not only can pollute the brains name space for notation wasting one of the 7 scarce places for temporary storage, but it also can lead to ambiguities in your argument which lead to misunderstanding.
 + Consider the importance of abstractions.
 Remember the brain has limited short term storage.
 Abstractions allow the reader to fit multiple related items the same unit of working memory.
 Good abstractions are concise, coherent, and extensible.
 In my opinion, there is substantial overlap between creating good object-oriented designs and creating good abstractions.
 I would read [the short article "Principles of OOD" by Robert Martin](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod) on object oriented design for some of the principles to consider.
 + Make your work self-contained.
-A key tool to make a paper self contained is to include background and related works.
-A good background section allows the general public to have a sufficient understanding of your topic to understand your writing.
-In contrast, related work exists exists to demonstrate the distinctiveness of a work relative to its competitors.
+A key tool to make a paper self contained is to include background and related works sections.
+A good background section allows the general public to have a _sufficient_ understanding of your topic to understand your writing.
+In contrast, related work exists exists to demonstrate the _distinctiveness_ of a work relative to its competitors.

 Hope this helps!